 How does the recruitment process work?
 It depends on the company and what methods the company uses to find applicants for employment.
-However, most large and some small employers have a formal process that it follows to recruit and hire new employees.
+However, most large and some small employers have a formal process that follows to recruit and hire new employees.

 Steps in the Recruiting Process